OlivierSohn/hamazed/imj-measure-stdout/README.md

 # What is it?

-A terminal program I wrote to visually determine the maximal size of stdout.
+A program that can be used to visually determine the maximal size of stdout buffer.

+It was used while developping delta rendering.